prometheus/docs/content/docs/operating/security.md

 ## Denial of Service

 There are some mitigations in place for excess load or expensive queries.
-However, if too many or too expensive queries/metrics are provided components will fall over.
+However, if too many or too expensive queries/metrics are provided, components will fall over.
 It is more likely that a component will be accidentally taken out by a trusted user than by malicious action.